King Kong Bundy: Late career (1995–2007)

 After leaving the WWF in late 1995, Bundy wrestled for several independent promotions in the United States including the WWA where he had wrestled in 1994.
 In April 1997, he resurfaced in magazines when he joined a faction managed by Kenny Casanova called "Camp Casanova" along with "Danger" Dave DeJohn and the Masked Maniac at times in USWF, NBW, and USA Power Pro Wrestling.
 In a match against "the Seven Foot Tall" Primo Canera III, Bundy knee-dropped his opponent and then "Bundy-splashed" him.
 The impact actually broke the ring, leaving the two grapplers in a pit in the center of the squared circle.
 This independent footage was picked up by Pro Wrestling Illustrated.
 His feuds against "Superfly" Jimmy Snuka, Doink the Clown, and Tom Brandi were among many main events in the northeast independent circuit.
 In 1999, at the Kolf Arena in Oshkosh, Wisconsin he won the AWA Superstars of Wrestling Heavyweight Championship from Jonnie Stewart.
 Later that same year, Bundy the reigning AWA heavyweight champion, wrestled again headlining an AWA "Super Event" at the Dee Events Center in Ogden, Utah.
 That night ended differently for Bundy, losing a "body-slam match" to Koszmar Polski who was managed by Ken Patera.
 Bundy still wrestled across the country, primarily in the Southern and Eastern United States.
 He generally continued to be a headliner and a crowd favorite at all events he attended.
 King Kong Bundy's last match is thought to have been at the Legends of Wrestling Show at the Pulaski County Fair in Somerset, Kentucky in 2007.
 Bundy lost to "Hacksaw" Jim Duggan in that main event.
-He defeated Richard Byrne in May 2007 at Big Time Wrestling in Springfield, Massachusetts in the last match of his wrestling career.
+He defeated Richard Byrne in May 2007 at Big Time Wrestling in Springfield, Massachusetts in which was also his last and final match of his wrestling career.

 Acting and stand-up comedy career

 In 1986, Pallies appeared in television commercials and print advertisements for the Vendex HeadStart personal computer.
-Bundy had two guest spots and one bit part on Married... with Children, as the creators had named the lead characters "Bundy" as an homage to him.
+Bundy had two guest spots and one big part on Married... with Children, as the creators had named the lead characters "Bundy" as an homage to him.
 In 1987, he played Uncle Irwin, the brother of Peggy Bundy.
 In 1995, he appeared again as the King Kong Bundy character, teaching Bud how to wrestle.
 In 1988, he appeared in the Richard Pryor film Moving as Gorgo, part of a trio of ex-cons who are insolent and careless movers.
 In 1996, he appeared on an episode of Weird Science as himself.
 He is on the cover of Belgian band Belgian Asociality's 2009 album Kabaal.
 On April 24, 2008, he was on a Norwegian TV show called Golden GOAL!.
 Bundy also starred as Otto Belmar in the 2011 independent film Fight the Panda Syndicate.

-After retiring from wrestling, Pallies tried a career in stand-up comedy.
+After retiring from wrestling, Pallies would also try a career in stand-up comedy.
 He would perform regularly at various comedy clubs such as the Coffee Dot Comedy in Sea Isle City.